New York, Susquehanna and Western Railway: Excursion operations

-Under Delaware Otsego management, the Susquehanna began to operate diesel-powered public excursion trains, with the first one taking place in October 1981, for the Jersey Central Chapter of the National Railway Historical Society (NRHS).
-In 1982, DO purchased a fleet of dome cars from the bankrupt Auto-Train Corporation and began to use them for additional excursion trains in the NYS&W's Northern Division.
-Passenger ridership on the trains barely broke-even, so in 1985, the excursion services were reduced, and most of the dome cars were sold to fund the rehabilitation of the NYS&W's Butler-Sparta route.
-There was subsequently a hiatus of excursion operations until July 1988, when the NYS&W hosted some additional trains, as part of that year's NRHS Convention.
+Under Delaware Otsego management, the Susquehanna began to operate public excursion trains, with the first one taking place in October 1981 for the Jersey Central Chapter of the National Railway Historical Society (NRHS).
+In 1982, DO purchased a fleet of dome cars from the bankrupt Auto-Train Corporation and began to use them for additional excursion trains on the NYS&W's Northern Division.
+Passenger ridership on the trains barely broke even.
+Thus in 1985, the excursion services were reduced and most of the dome cars were sold to fund the rehabilitation of the NYS&W's Butler-Sparta route.
+There was subsequently a hiatus of excursion operations until July 1988, when the NYS&W hosted some additional trains as part of that year's NRHS Convention.

-In 1989, the NYS&W decided to host their own steam-powered excursion program, taking inspiration from similar programs hosted by Norfolk Southern and Union Pacific (UP).
-They originally planned to restore and operate Southern Railway 385 and United States Army 4039, both of which previously operated on the defunct Morris County Central tourist railroad, but those plans fell through, after it was determined the restoration of both locomotives would be too costly.
+In 1989, during their temporary takeover of the D&H, the NYS&W was contracted by Steamtown National Historic Site and the Lackawanna County Rail Authority to operate their steam-powered excursion trains over the D&H between Scranton and Kingsley, Pennsylvania, while their line to Moscow was under repairs.
+The NYS&W subsequently decided to host their own steam excursion program, taking inspiration from similar programs hosted by Norfolk Southern and Union Pacific (UP).
+They originally planned to restore and operate Southern Railway 385 and United States Army 4039, both of which previously operated on the defunct Morris County Central tourist railroad.
+Those plans fell through after it was determined the restoration of both locomotives would be too costly.